Selecting the right herbicide based on use sites

 Importance of pre-emergent control

-A weed control plan for golf courses should include a pre-emergent program featuring a product such as a Barricade® brand herbicide to prevent development of weed seedlings.
+A weed control plan for golf courses should include a pre-emergent program products such as a Barricade® brand herbicide and Pennant Magnum® herbicide to prevent development of weed seedlings.
 This is particularly important for grass weed control, as there are few options for selective post-emergent grass control.
 Depending on turf type, Tenacity® and Manuscript® herbicides have pre- and/or post-emergent activity on certain grass weeds, such as crabgrass, on turf.
 However, in landscape areas, woody and herbaceous plants can be sensitive to post-emergent herbicide applications.

 Post-emergent control